javaee/hk2/inhabitant-generator.md

 }
 ```

-### HK2 Inhabitant Generator ###
+## HK2 Inhabitant Generator

-The HK2 Inhabitants Generator is a utility that will generate inhabitants file during the
+The HK2 Inhabitant Generator is a utility that will generate inhabitants file during the
 build of your JAR file.
 It works by analyzing the classes that have been built by javac and
 then creating the file **META-INF/hk2-locator/default** (by default) in your JAR file that has
 information in it about all of the classes that you have marked with [@Service][service] or